spiral/docs/security/rbac.md

 }
 ```

-> You can set the active actor using domain core interceptors, GRPC interceptors, HTTP middleware, custom IoC scopes and etc.
+> You can set the active Actor using domain core interceptors, GRPC interceptors, HTTP middleware, custom IoC scopes, etc.

-For the simplicity of this guide we will see the default actor globally, via custom bootloader:
+For the simplicity of this guide, we will see the default actor globally, via custom Bootloader:

 ```php
 namespace App\Bootloader;